THEREALUNREAL/THEREALUNREAL.github.io/_posts/2021-12-07-ThunderTierOne.markdown

 #### Exfil

 I designed and pitched the multiplayer Exfil gamemode.
-A round based, 2 team gamemode where 1 side tries to extract a container of hazardous material out of the battlefield while the other tries to stop them.
+A 2 team round based gamemode, where 1 side tries to extract a container of hazardous material out of the battlefield while the other tries to stop them.
+Exfil points are dynamic everyround and players make use of TTO's unique mechanics to play such as UAV and gadgets.
 Teams swap roles at half time, and the team with most rounds wins the match.

 [![TTO #4]({{ site.url }}/images/ThunderTierOne/balloon_600x200.gif)]({{ site.url }}/images/ThunderTierOne/balloon_600x200.gif)